 Youth Providers to make their service/youth group incorporate more screen-free activities and to discuss with young people the harm of spending too much time in front of screens.

 The National Youth Work strategy sets out outcomes for young people through youth work. https://www.youthlinkscotland.org/policy/youth-work-outcomes/outcome-5/

 Outcome 5: Young people consider risk, make reasoned decisions and take control

 Outcome 5 explores whether young people understand the consequences of harmful behaviour, know where to go to access information and support, and can assess that information to ensure it is appropriate and helpful.
 Outcome 5 also focuses on young people taking responsibility for the decisions they make.

-By implementing the changes below within your youth establishment we hope to help young people understand the impact of too much screen time can have on health, relationships and academic performance and how to include more screen-free activities into their free time while cutting down on the time they spend on screen-based activities such as watching TV, surfing the internet and playing computer games or spending time on social media.
+By implementing the changes below within your youth establishment we hope to help young people understand the impact too much screen time can have on health, relationships and academic performance and how to include screen-free activities into their free time while cutting down on the time they spend on screen-based activities such as watching TV, surfing the internet, playing computer games or spending time on social media.

 Young people can be empowered to understand the consequences of spending too much time on screens and take responsibility for the decisions they make about screen time.

 To reach optimal results from the Be Screen Smart project your establishment could implement the following: